Phantomcrew-de/simple-html-audioguide/README.md

 #### 💡 Customization Ideas

-* Add a fallback message for unavailable audio files
 * Include images or descriptions for each code
 * Play preview sounds on hover for accessibility
 * Add styling via `style.css` for responsive design